hogmoff/thunderbird-obsidian-export/README.md

 By default, the note title template is `{{subject}} from {{author}}`.
 I. e. the `subject` and `author` keys are searched in the mail header object and inserted into the template if found.
 Since the subject contains often strings like `Re:` or `Fwd:`, these can be removed by defining a regex.
 The setting is called "Trim subject".
 For me, the regex `^(((Re|Fw|Fwd):|(\[.*\])) ?)*` works best.

 It is also possible to insert some metadata (properties) at the top of the note body.
 This can be done by defining a template in the "Note header" setting.
-The template should be specified in markdown syntax for the [properties](https://help.obsidian.md/Editing+and+formatting/Properties).
+The template should be specified in markdown syntax for the [properties](https://help.obsidian.md/Editing+and+formatting/Properties) or header.
 Words surrounded by double curly brackets will be attempted to be replaced by the corresponding metadata, as done in the note title.

+The properties {{attachments}} must be always defined in the "Note header", otherwise no Attachments will be linked.
+If no {{tags}} properties is defined, then it will be attached at the end of the properties.
+It is prefered to define the {{tags}} properties in the "Note header".

 The following two code snippets show examples of what the templates might look like.